-- Lead to submission of competitive proposals for externally funded—and thereby self-sustaining—research through grants, fellowships, or university/industry partnerships.
+- Lead to submission of competitive proposals for externally funded—and thereby self-sustaining—individual and collaborative research through grants, fellowships, or university/industry partnerships.

 RGI does not fund projects where the main purpose is developing infrastructure; however, infrastructure may be included in a research proposal.

-- Each application must have a UWM PI as the lead.
-Co-PIs can be non-UWM employees or eligible UWM employees.
+- Co-PIs can be non-UWM employees or eligible UWM employees.
 Non-UWM employees cannot receive salary from RGI funds, but other payment-for-service options are possible.

-- Those who received a two-year award beginning July 2012 are ineligible to apply for the 2013-14 funding cycle..
+- Those who received an RGI award in the last two years (funding began July 2012 or July 2013) are ineligible to apply for the 2014-15 funding cycle.

 The RGI aims to give you what you need to successfully complete the early phase of a project.
 A broad list of expense types includes the following: